kahlil/jumpstart/readme.md

 Hack away.

-## static webserver
+## Static Webserver

-h5bpoc comes with a build in static webserver.
+h5bpoc comes with a built-in static webserver.
 Just move to the project folder and run

 ```bash